maxinehsu/persimmon/README.md

-# quanki
+# Quanki
-A flashcard website that combines Quizlet + Anki (hopefully).
+A flashcard website inspired by Quizlet and Anki.